What Kind of Liver Disease Can Be Treated with Stem Cell Treatment?

 Alcoholic Fatty Liver Disease:

-- Liver Cancer (Hepatocellular Carcinoma) • Hepatocellular carcinoma (HCC) is the most common type of primary liver cancer, usually arising in the context of chronic liver disease or cirrhosis.
+- Hepatocellular carcinoma (HCC) is the most common primary liver cancer, typically arising in the setting of chronic liver disease or cirrhosis.

 1. Mesenchymal Stem Cells (MSCs):